Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 may also be used.
 The ingest source then issues a POST
 to test that the [=receiving entity=] is listening.
 This POST may send the [=CMAF header=] or could be empty.
-In case this is successful, it is followed by a CMAF Header and the fragments comprising the [=CMAFstream=].
-At the end of the session, for tear down the source may send an empty [=mfra=] box to close the connection and [=publishing point=].
+In case this is successful, it is followed by a CMAF header and the fragments comprising the [=CMAFstream=].
+At the end of the session, for tear down the source may send an empty "mfra" box to close the connection and [=publishing point=].

 This is then followed with a zero length